 In the 1760s, dissatisfaction with the conditions in the Old Town led to the construction of a huge extension of the city to the north, planned to a grid pattern by James Craig.
 The Nor' Loch below the Castle was drained and replaced with Princes Street Gardens, while beyond it the major thoroughfares of Princes Street, George Street and Queens Street formed the core of the Georgian New Town to which the middle and upper classes moved en masse from the Old Town.
 The Georgian House gives an impression of the interior of a New Town house when first built.

 The Old and New Towns remain distinct and separate, giving visitors to Edinburgh two cities for the price of one.
 The Old Town is home to many of the historical attractions like the castle and palace.
 The Royal Mile is also home to the National War Museum (within the castle), The Scotch Whisky Experience, Gladstone's Land, St Giles' Cathedral, John Knox's House, the Museum of Childhood, the Museum of Edinburgh, The People's Story Museum, Canongate Kirk, and to a range of fascinating pubs, cafes and shops.
 Nearby is the Writer's Museum.
-Close to Waverley Station is the excellent Fruitmarket Gallery.
+Close to Waverley Station are the excellent Fruitmarket Gallery and Old St Paul's Church.
 A little to the south is the Museum of Fire.

 At the foot of the Royal Mile is the new Scottish Parliament Building, while nearby, overlooked by Salisbury Crags, is the excellent Our Dynamic Earth.
 South of the High Street is the university quarter complete with the National Museum of Scotland.